sraghauv/Neurotech-Scholars-Foundation/README.md

 6. type `eval $(ssh-agent -s)` and press enter
 7. type `ssh-add ~/.ssh/id_ed25519` and press enter
 8. type `clip < ~/.ssh/id_ed25519.pub` and press enter
+9. click on the github profile icon, go to settings, and find the SSH keys under Access
-9. paste the key into the SSH key field on GitHub
+10. paste the key into the SSH key field on GitHub

 ## How to create SSH key (for Mac)